 The courses listed below constitute basic required Core Courses.
 The requirement for a specific core course is satisfied if its 400--level counterpart, or its equivalent (for transferred students), was taken prior to admission into this degree program.
 In that case, the 800--level course may not be taken for degree credit.
 However, if the 400--level counterpart, or its equivalent (for transferred students), was not taken prior to admission, then the 800-level course must be taken, and counts toward the credit-hour requirements of Subsection 'Option I' and 'Option III'

-At least 3 credit-hours must be in Theory Track defined in the CS MS and PhD program requirements (M.S. and Ph.D.
-Tracks).
+At least 3 credit-hours must be in Theory Track defined in the CS MS and PhD program requirements (http://cse.unl.edu/grad/resources/tracks.shtml).

-Depth courses are divided into several areas of CE concentration (tracks) as shown in the table to the right.
+Depth courses are divided into several areas of CE concentration (tracks) as shown in the table at the end of this document.
 At least 6 credit-hours of 900 level courses must be taken within a single track.
-The assignment of a particular CSCE990 or CSCE996 course to a specific track shall be determined by the instructor.
+The assignment of a particular CSCE896 or CSCE990 or CSCE996 course to a specific track shall be determined by the instructor.

 Thesis Option (Option I)